 - Acurrent and valid State of California Department of Motor Vehicles (DMV) issued Ambulance Driver Certificate;

-- A current State of California Department of Motor Vehicles (DMV) issued Medical Examination Report; and
+- A current State of California Department of Motor Vehicles (DMV) issued Medical Examination Report including the Medical Examination Certificate; and

 - Proof of passing the Candidate Physical Ability Test (CPAT) or Biddle exam within one year of application date.